Machine Embroidery Stabilizer Guide + FREE Printable Chart

 waffle weave of no-show PolyMesh stabilizer from the back

 What makes no-show mesh stabilizer so great is it is more translucent than cut-away and as such is great for minimizing show-through on light-colored fabrics.
-When I embroider light-colored t-shirts or onesies, PolyMesh is what I use.
+When I embroider white t-shirts or baby onesies, PolyMesh is what I use.

 3. Wash-Away Stabilizers

-There are two main types of wash-away stabilizers: stabilizer that goes into your hoop underneath the fabric and a topping that goes on top of your fabric.
+There are two types of wash-away stabilizers: the type that goes in your hoop underneath the fabric and a topping that goes on top of the fabric.

 Wash-away stabilizer is a paper-like or heavy film-like stabilizer that is removed by water after stitching.

-Hooped completely underneath the fabric, it’s great for sheer, fine fabrics such as lawn, organza, and batiste and for embroidering free-standing lace.
-I recently used it when embroidering on tulle, too!
+Hooped completely underneath fabric, it’s great for fine, sheer fabrics such as lawn, organza, and batiste and for embroidering freestanding lace.
+I recently used it when embroidering on tulle and creating embroidered FSL jewelry!
+It’s also my go-to stabilizer for machine embroidering patches

 Overall, it works better as a disappearing stabilizer on fabrics that could be potentially damaged by the act of tearing.
-It’s also handy as a substitute for tear-away stabilizer if your design has lots of small areas where you’ll spend a long time picking off each individual stabilizer piece.
+It’s also handy as a substitute for tearaway stabilizer if your embroidery design has multiple small areas where you’d spend a long time picking off each individual stabilizer piece.

-To note, wash-away stabilizer is more expensive than tear-away and can only be used on fabrics that aren’t damaged by water.
-It’s also not as good for complex designs as cut-away stabilizer.
+Wash-away stabilizer is more expensive than tearaway and can only be used on fabrics that aren’t damaged by water.
+It’s also not as good for complex, intricate embroidered designs as cut-away stabilizer is.

 water-soluble topper on top